VICIWUOHA/AWS_File_Trans_Lamda_S3_SNS/README.md

 - You might have run into errors while executing this project, That is part of the learning/implementation journey.
 Do well to check out AWS Community pages /Faq pages for solutions to your errors.
 You can also contact me via Linkedin [@viciwuoha](https://linkedin.com/in/viciwuoha).

-- Depending on your Use Case for similar operations, AWS advices that you use two different s3 buckets to avoid conflicts during transactioons within one bucket.
+- Depending on your Use Case for similar operations, AWS advices that you use two different s3 buckets to avoid conflicts during transactions within one bucket.
 However, this use case is a sample and can cover for that.

 - In the course of developing this project, this [video](https://youtu.be/H_rRlnSw_5s) from **Be A Better Dev** on Youtube was helpful.
 You can check it out.